Coregular submanifolds and Poisson submersions: Submanifolds

+The image of the origin under the diagonal embedding is the leaf of $\pi_M$ which consists of the origin alone, so the intersection of $X$ with $M$ is clean at that point.
+The image of a point $(t,s)$ which satisfies $t^2+s^2\pm t=0$ intersects transversely a two-dimensional ambient symplectic leaf.
+The complement of the union of the two circles $X_0=X\diagdown\{ t^2+s^2\pm t=0\}$ embeds in the four open symplectic leaves of $\pi_M$, and the induced Lagrangian family is

+Observe that the above formula extends to the intersection of the image of $X$ with the 2-dimensional leaves of $M$.
 Therefore $X$ intersects the symplectic leaves of $M$ cleanly in symplectic submanifolds and these submanifolds fit into a foliation of $X$.
 However, the leafwise symplectic forms do not come from a smooth Poisson tensor on $X$, because shows that $\pi_{X_0}$ does not even extend to a continuous bivector on $X$. \end{example}